-You may be required to have a period of voice rest.
-Follow the voice rest limit as told to you by your surgeon or speech therapist.
+You may need to rest your voice.
+Follow the voice rest limit your surgeon or speech therapist told you.

 Do not gargle.

-Do not to smoke.
+Do not smoke.
 Smoking increases throat irritation and secretions.

 If You Had a Biopsy

-It will take about 48 to 72 hours for your doctor to receive the test results.
-The doctor will then inform you of your results.
+It will take about 3-7 days for your doctor to receive the test results.
+The doctor will then tell you your results.

 Patients often complain of a sore throat.
 Before discharge, your doctor will prescribe pain medicine for you if you need it.

-Shortness of breath or can’t get your breath go to the nearest Emergency Room or call 911.
+Shortness of breath go to the nearest emergency room or call 911.